andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 1\.5.2 – Clans are expected to have proof of their match being played for one week after the score has been confirmed.

 1\.5.3 – Players who participated in an official match are expected to upload their Veritas files.
-Failure to do so or uploading the wrong files will lead to either a forfeit loss or rematch and punishment of the player in question.
+Failure to do so or uploading the wrong files will lead to a forfeit loss and a yellow card for the player(s) in question.

 **1.6 – Leaving**